busyloop/optix/README.md

 # Optix

 Optix is an unobtrusive, composable command line parser based on Trollop.
+It is intended to be a lighter weight alternative to [Thor](https://github.com/wycats/thor).

 ## Features

-* Lightweight, unobtrusive syntax.
-  No subclassing or introduction of dependencies.
+* Convenient, declarative syntax (similar to [Thor](https://github.com/wycats/thor))

 * Nested subcommands such as `git remote show origin` may be composed at runtime in arbitrary order.

 * Subcommands inherit from their parent.
 Common options (such as '--debug' or '--loglevel') need to be declared only once to make them available to an entire branch.

-* Stands on the shoulders of [Trollop](http://trollop.rubyforge.org) (by William Morgan), one of the most complete and robust option-parser implementations ever created.
+* Stands on the shoulders of [Trollop](http://trollop.rubyforge.org) (by William Morgan), one of the most advanced option-parser implementations available.

 * Automatic validation and help-screens.

 * Should work on all major Ruby versions (tested on 1.9.3, 1.9.2 and 1.8.7).

-* Strong test-suite.

 ## Installation